If you want to measure your reading speed, you have a few options.

-First, you should measure your average speed (AS).
-The AS measures the number of words you can read in a minute, even if you do not understand nor memorize anything of what you read.
+First, measure your average speed (AS).
+The AS gives you the number of words you can read in a minute.

-To measure your AS choose a page of a book and count the number of words.
-Then use a timer to measure how long does it take you to read the page.
+Choose a page of a book and count the number of words.
+Then use a timer to measure how long you take to read the page.
 Then divide the number of words by the minutes taken.
 Your AS is measured in Words Per Minute (WPM).

 - Processing Speed